rp36723/final_project_460j/README.md

 3. install pip: 'conda install pip'
 4. get all requirements: 'pip install requirements.txt'
 5. should be all up to date

+# note:
+requirements.txt is created using pipreqs, when adding import statements, make sure to cd a level above, and run the following command: 'pipreqs /path/to/your/project --force'.
+This will update the requirements.txt file instead of creating a new one.